jacobvarner/100-days-of-code/r1-log.md

 ### R1D22

 Spent some more time on my 'Pomodoro Clock' project.
 I managed to format the timer correctly using the JavaScript Date object and its methods and then styled the entire application, including a nice simple button animation that I liked.
 I stubbed out the function to start, stop, and reset the timer, but I will add their functionality tomorrow.

+### R1D23

+I spent my entire hour today coding in circles getting things to partially work.
+I think I have a way to decrement the timer, but I still seem to have issues with where I should control state and when I should pass things as props instead.
+I ended up having to scratch a lot of what I did, but I think I know where to start from tomorrow.